The future of buy now, pay later

 Buy now, pay later started to catch on with millennial shoppers as the U.S. economy was in the early stages of recovering from the Great Recession of 2008.
 The downturn’s hardships made a lasting impression on members of that generation—they saw family members struggle with job losses, mortgage defaults, and credit card debt.
 On top of that, many of these young consumers were burdened with their own student loans.

 As BNPL emerged as an alternative to credit cards, many shoppers embraced it as a way to manage their personal cash flow.
 The transactions are easy to understand and are often interest-free.
-Today Gen X and millennial shoppers—the two largest demographics for spending potential—make up the vast majority of BNPL transactions.
+Today Gen X and millennial shoppers—the two largest demographics for spending potential—make up the majority of BNPL transactions.

 With their spending power, these shoppers have high potential for becoming valuable long-term customers.
 Seven in 10 BNPL users make more than $75,000 per year, according to research by Cornerstone Advisors.